 The FCC has directed USAC to develop and implement the National Verifier.
 The National Verifier determines eligibility for the Lifeline program and periodically recertifies the eligibility of such individuals.
 The National Verifier also will be used to determine subscriber eligibility for other FCB programs and may be used to periodically recertify the eligibility of such individuals as well.
-HSD administers SNAP and Medicaid, which are qualifying eligibility programs for all FCB programs.
+DHS administers SNAP, which is a qualifying eligibility program for all FCB programs.